huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 Enter the **Access Key ID** and **Secret Access Key** when prompted.

 ### Step 2.
 Configure Bucket Name ###
-**Bucket Name** indicates the OBS bucket that stores the FPGA images to be registered.
+**Bucket Name** indicates the OBS bucket that stores the DCP and LOG files.

 > If you have available buckets in the current region, fisclient will list them all.
 Select one of them.

 #### Example 1.
 Create a new OBS bucket ####

 <pre>
-Choose or Create a Bucket for storing the FPGA images to be registered.
+Choose or Create a Bucket for storing the DCP and LOG files.
 Available Bucket(s):
   (1) hello-fpga1
 Bucket Name []: hello-fpga2